The Ecosophy Garden

 Each garden was created to reinvigorate and beautify a prominent city garden bed while also showcasing a pollinator-supportive garden that has:

-- flowers, herbs and low-growing native shrubs
+- Flowers, herbs and low-growing native shrubs

-- a food and nest environment for bees and pollinators
+- A food and nest environment for bees and pollinators

-- native non-sting bees.
+- Native non-sting bees.

 The revamped garden beds are a living, breathing, small-scale ecosystem for plants, which attracts bees, ladybugs, worms, snails and microbes.